Vol. 04 · Issue 14 · APR 2026

 5. Output block — set to 1/4" Output, which sends the final signal out Cable 4 to the amp's effects return

 Do not include an amp or cab block in the preset.
-You're using your real amp and real cab.
-Adding a modeled amp on top of your real one will sound terrible — muddy, compressed, and wrong.
-If you're switching between 4CM presets and direct presets, make sure the 4CM presets have the amp/cab blocks removed or bypassed.
+You are using your real amp and real cab.
+Adding a modeled amp on top of your real one sounds muddy, compressed, and wrong — like hearing a room through a photograph of that room.
+If you switch between 4CM presets and direct presets, make sure the 4CM presets have the amp/cab blocks removed or bypassed.

 Signal Level Settings